aimagelab/HWD/README.md

 ```

 ## BKID (Binarized KID)
-The binarized version of KID.
+A variant of KID that operates on binarized images.
 The binarized scores are computed by applying Otsu's thresholding before evaluation.

 ```python
 from hwd.scores import BKIDScore